BUCANL/SDC-VISED-MARKS/_episodes/01-vised.md

     `M,ve_edit('rwm','custom_mark')`

     > ## Note
-    > We used the 'm' and 'M' key pressed as an example, but you can select any keys you want here.
+    > We used the 'm' and 'M' key presses as an example, but you can select any keys you want here.
+For more information about all the different options for key presses and functions that can be paired, see the episode about [options](https://bucanl.github.io/SDC-VISED-MARKS/02-options/index.html).
     >
     > {: .source}
     {: .callout}